Apostolos-Daniel/toli-io-personal-website/content/_index.md

 ### Intro

 Hi!
 Welcome to my website.
-My full name is Apostolis Daniel Apostolidis, most people know me (including my mum), as **Toli**.
+My full name is Apostolis Daniel Apostolidis, most people know me as **Toli**.

 I'm currently working as a **Lead Developer** of the Digital workstream at **Gazprom Energy**, Manchester, UK.